opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 ## Portfolio learning for HNSW

-We learn the 5 HNSW configurations with Portfolio learning [2,3,4], which learns a set of complementary configurations that when evaluating the set, at least one of them performs well on average.
-Following this idea, we aim to learn a set of HNSW configurations that represent different trade-offs between recall and query throughput, and are as close to the Pareto Frontiers as possible.
+Portfolio learning [2,3,4] learns a set of complementary configurations that when evaluating the set, at least one of them performs well on average.
+Following this idea, we aim to learn a set of HNSW configurations that represent different trade-offs between recall and query throughput.
+We use the following 15 vector search datasets, from diverse modalities, embedding models and distance functions, to learn the configurations.
+For each dataset, we established ground-truth by calculating the top 10 neighbors for every query in the test set through exact KNN search.

-### Prepare datasets

-We collect 15 vector search datasets from diverse modalities, embedding models and distance functions, and list them as follows.
-For each dataset, we compute top 10 neighbors for every query in the test set using exact KNN search.

 | Dataset        | Dimensions   | Train size   | Test size   |   Neighbors | Distance      | Embedding                                      | Domain                        |
 |:---------------|:-------------|:-------------|:------------|------------:|:--------------|:-----------------------------------------------|:------------------------------|